microsoft/go/eng/doc/fips/README.md

 Modifying the `go build` command to include `-tags=requirefips` enables this feature.
 However, if it is difficult to change the build command but possible to change the environment (e.g. by modifying a Dockerfile's `FROM` image), the `GOFLAGS` environment variable can be used to pass `-tags=requirefips` to every `go build` command that runs.
 See [the "GOFLAGS" example in the build section](#modify-the-build-command).

+### Build option to limit Go TLS stack to FIPS-approved settings

+The `ms.tlsfipsonly` feature is available since Go 1.23.

+This feature configures the Go TLS stack to be FIPS compliant.
+Before Go 1.23, `import _ "crypto/tls/fipsonly` is used instead.
+See [TLS with FIPS-approved settings](#tls-with-fips-approved-settings) for more information.

+This tag requires a crypto backend to be selected.
+If no crypto backend is selected, the build fails.

 ### Build option to use Go crypto if the backend compatibility check fails

 When building a Go program with a crypto backend, the build will check that the build environment and target are compatible with that backend.
 If not, the build will fail with an error.
 For example, a common unsupported build configuration is `GOOS=linux CGO_ENABLED=0 GOEXPERIMENT=opensslcrypto`.
 The OpenSSL backend requires cgo, so the build fails: